SpartnerNL/laravel-excel-docs/3.1/architecture/README.md

 Then each Sheet gets processed.
 This process gets started of by raising the `BeforeSheet` event.
 Then it will either import it to a Collection, an array or handle each row as an Eloquent model.

-- When using `ToModel` each returned model will be persisted via Eloquent.
+- When using `ToModel`, each returned model will be persisted via Eloquent.
 When using this in combination with `WithBatchInserts`, it will defer the persistence till the batch is complete and then insert them as one batch in the database.
-- When using `ToCollection` or `ToArray` the entire dataset will be passed to the Import method and the user can determine itself how to use it.
+- When using `ToCollection` or `ToArray`, the entire dataset will be passed to the Import method and the user can determine itself how to use it.

 The sheet handling is ended by raising the `AfterSheet` event.